vfarcic/devops26/manuscript/15-advanced-pipelines.md

 open "https://codecov.io/"
 ```

 I will skip giving you instructions how to add your *go-demo-6* fork into Codecov.
-I'm sure that you will be able to follow the instructins provided on the site.
+I'm sure that you will be able to sign up and follow the instructins provided on the site.

-NOTE: Copy the token
+TODO: Continue text

+NOTE: Optionally, install Codecov's GitHub App (the message will appear at the top)

 ```bash
 CODECOV_TOKEN=[...]
 ```

-NOTE: Optionally, install Codecov's GitHub App (the message will appear at the top)

 ```bash
 open "https://github.com/vfarcic/codecov"